-The Financial Accounting Standards Board ("FASB") issued an accounting standard update in February 2018 that allows a reclassification from accumulated other comprehensive income ("AOCI") to retained earnings for stranded tax effects resulting from the Tax Cuts and Jobs Act enacted in December 2017.
+The FASB issued an accounting standard update in February 2018 that allows a reclassification from accumulated other comprehensive income ("AOCI") to retained earnings for stranded tax effects resulting from the Tax Cuts and Jobs Act enacted in December 2017.
 The guidance within this accounting standard update is effective for annual and interim periods beginning after December 15, 2018, and should be applied either in the period of adoption or retrospectively to each period in which the effect of the change in the U.S. federal corporate income tax rate in the Tax Cuts and Jobs Act is recognized.
 Early adoption is permitted.
 The Company has not early adopted the guidance and is currently evaluating its implementation.

 The FASB issued an accounting standard update in January 2017 to clarify the definition of a business with the objective of adding guidance to assist companies with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 The amendments in this accounting standard update provide a more robust framework to use in determining when a set of assets and activities is a business.
-The guidance within this accounting standard update is effective for annual and interim periods beginning after December 15, 2017.
-Early adoption was permitted in limited circumstances, and the amendments in this accounting standard update should be applied prospectively, with no disclosures required at transition.
+The guidance within this accounting standard update provide a more robust framework to use in determining when a set of assets and activities is a business.
+The guidance within this accounting standard update provide a more robust framework to use in determining when a set of assets and activities is a business.
+The guidance within this accounting standard update should be applied prospectively, with no disclosures required at transition.
 The Company adopted the guidance in the first quarter of 2018, as required, with no impact to its financial statements.

-The FASB issued an accounting standard update in November 2016 requiring that the statement of cash flows explain both the change in the total cash and cash equivalents, and, also, the amounts generally described as restricted cash or restricted cash equivalents.
+The FASB issued an accounting standard update in November 2016 requiring that the statement of cash flows explain both the change in the total cash and cash equivalents, and also the amounts generally described as restricted cash or restricted cash equivalents be included with cash and cash equivalents.
 This will require amounts generally described as restricted cash or restricted cash equivalents be included with cash and cash equivalents when reconciling the beginning and ending amounts shown on the statement of cash flows.
 The guidance within this accounting standard update is effective for annual and interim periods beginning after December 15, 2017.
-Early adoption was permitted and the guidance requires application using a retrospective transition method to each period presented when adopted.
-The Company adopted the guidance in the first quarter of 2018, as required.
+Early adoption was permitted and the guidance requires application using a retrospective transition method to each period yeach adopted.
+The

+Company adopted the guidance in the first quarter of 2018, as required.
 Adoption of the guidance did not have an impact on the Company's earnings or balance sheet but did result in changes to certain disclosures within the statement of cash flows, including cash flows from investing activities and total cash, cash equivalents and restricted cash.
 See Note 12 of Notes to Condensed Consolidated Financial Statements.